-The Degree of Master of Public Health may be granted to registered medical and dental practitioners and to those with professional backgrounds in health or health care provision, who hold an appropriate primary degree or equivalent qualification.
+The Degree of Master of Public Health may be granted to medical and dental practitioners and to those with professional backgrounds in health or health care provision, who hold an appropriate primary degree or equivalent qualification.
 Candidates may be required to undertake an interview prior to acceptance for the course.
 Candidates must complete the approved course of study and pass the prescribed examination.
-A period of not less than two years must normally elapse from the date of obtaining the primary qualification and admission to the course for the Degree of Master of Public Health.
+A period of not less than two years must normally elapse from the date of obtaining primary qualification and admission to the course for the Degree of Master of Public Health.
+Overseas students applying to undertake this course must provide proof of proficiency in English.